District of Columbia Laws and Incentives

 Zero Emission Vehicle (ZEV) Deployment Support

 The Executive Office of the Mayor will establish a transportation electrification program that requires all public buses, light-duty vehicles associated with privately-owned fleets that can transport 50 or more passengers, commercial motor carriers, limousine service vehicles, and taxis certified to operate in the District of Columbia to be ZEVs by 2045.In addition, the District Department of Transportation, in partnership with stakeholders, will develop a plan to encourage and promote the adoption of ZEVs.
-The plan will include recommendations for strategies to achieve at least 25% ZEV registrations by 2030 and the mayor’s transportation electrification program.(Reference District of Columbia Law L22-0257, 2019, and District of Columbia Code 50-721)
+The plan will include recommendations for strategies to achieve at least 25% ZEV registrations by 2030 and the mayor’s transportation electrification program.(Reference District of Columbia Code 50-721 and 50-921.24)

 Regional Transportation and Climate Initiative (TCI)